 Misting systems are used to cool outdoor spaces in all sorts of industries and for all kinds of purposes.
 They are used to ensure comfort of visitors in public venues and commercial establishments, and they are also used in industrial plants and for agriculture applications.
 One of the most important components of a cooling system is the misting nozzle.
 All misting systems are comprised of a series of nozzles placed in a line.

 When attached to high-pressure pumps, water is forced through nozzles, forming droplets which evaporate into mist when they reach the outdoor air.
 This can reduce the temperatures by 35 to 40 degrees Fahrenheit.
 If the misting system is in a confined indoor area, it will provide a cool mist but will also increase humidity.

 Nozzles come in two varieties: impeller and impingement.
 Impeller nozzles are most commonly used for residential and commercial applications.
 They use barrel-shaped rotors to control water flow and pressure.
 The water is reduced to tiny drops which burst through the openings, creating tiny droplets that form a cooling mist.
 Impingement nozzles produce a straighter stream of water and are typically only used for specialty applications.

 There are cleanable and non-cleanable impeller mister nozzles.
 The cleanable nozzle has an impeller that can be removed from the nozzle in order to flush the system with cleaning solution, which unplugs blocked orifices.
+Soak the nozzle with a biodegradable nozzle cleaning solution or white vinegar for about 30 minutes.
 These nozzles are also equipped with a special piece that ensures it does not drip every time it is turned off.
-Non-cleanable nozzles cannot be taken apart to clean, so they do not usually last as long.
+On the other hand, non-cleanable nozzles cannot be taken apart to clean, so they do not usually last as long.

 Impingement Nozzles Vs. Impeller Nozzles